-We’d all like to be more organized.
-We’d all like to be that person: the one who never forgets her kids’ sunscreen, who pops dinner in the slow cooker before heading to work, whose house never looks like a “before” picture.
-So what sets super organized people apart, and how can we steal their tricks?
+We’d all like to be that person: The one who never forgets her kids’ sunscreen, who pops dinner in the slow cooker before heading to work, whose house never looks like a “before” picture.
+So what sets super organized people apart, and how can we steal their organization tips?

 1. Write everything down.